Customer Service

 1. Provide mobile app chat support

 So, why not utilize its power with your mobile solution?
-An in-app live chat allows customers to contact you in real time and get immediate aid.
+An in-app live chat allows users to contact you in real-time and get immediate aid.
 The moment they face some issue, they can access mobile app chat support by pressing the corresponding button.
 Just make sure to put it in plain view.

 Once you start providing your users with mobile app chat support, they’ll be able to contact you momentarily.
-However, it’s important to make sure that your live chat widget doesn’t stick out as some alien third-party solution.
-You want to provide a seamless customer experience, don’t you?
+However, it’s important to make sure that your widget doesn’t stick out as some alien third-party solution.
+You want to provide an excellent customer experience to a mobile consumer, don’t you?

 Customize your chat with your brand colors, themes, button styles, and whatnot.
-Basically, any element of your chat widget should be changed so that it looks like an integral part of your app.
+Basically, any element should be changed so that it looks like an integral part of your app.

 Moreover, displaying real avatars of your support agents next to their names will humanize the entire experience.
 Users will feel that there are real people behind those images and buttons.

-There’s no mobile app customer support without a detailed and exhaustive self-service portal.
-In fact, 67% of customers prefer reading a knowledge base article rather than contacting a support team.
+There’s no mobile app customer support without a detailed and extensive knowledge base.
+In fact, 67% of consumers prefer reading a knowledge base article rather than contacting a support team.
 This is why something as simple as a built-in FAQ section can make a huge difference.

-Add a visible and accessible self-service button to your mobile app or integrate it into your live chat widget.
-Whenever customers face any issues, they can quickly find ready-made answers on the go.
+Add a visible and accessible self-service button to your mobile app or integrate it into your widget.
+Whenever people face any issues, they can quickly find ready-made answers on the go.

-Moreover, you can make your life easier by referring your users to relevant knowledge base articles when they do contact you.
-A help desk tool like HelpCrunch with an integrated help center can save you a lot of time.
-Just press a few buttons, and a relevant article will be sent to a person in need.
+Moreover, you can make your life easier by referring your users to relevant knowledge base articles when they do contact you (or consider community forums, they are a lifesaver, too).
+A shared inbox tool like HelpCrunch with an integrated help center can save you a lot of time.
+Just press a few buttons and a proper article will be sent to a person in need.

 Collect all the most common questions and pitfalls that users face with your app.
 They can include billing questions, advanced functionality, problems with setup and onboarding, etc.

-Your users will quickly put the finger on how to ask questions via in-app support service.
+Your users will quickly put their finger on how to ask questions via in-app support service.
 However, it just so happens that people nowadays want to communicate via many channels simultaneously.
-By using a mobile customer service tool, you’ll be able to accommodate everyone’s needs and provide an omnichannel experience.
+By using a mobile tool, you’ll be able to accommodate everyone’s needs and provide an omnichannel experience.

-A shared inbox is the ultimate platform for all customers’ requests, no matter the channel.
-All chats from your app, emails sent to your support address, and messages from the contact form will land into one queue.
-You can then segment them by departments, custom inboxes, and filter by any criteria you need.
+A shared inbox is the ultimate platform for all clients’ requests, no matter the channel.
+All conversations from your app, emails sent to your support address, and messages from the contact form will land in one queue.
+You can then segment them by departments, and custom inboxes, and filter by any criteria you need.
+Throw a screen-sharing option on top of that, and you’ll be amazed by the results!

-The ultimate goal is to store all communications and customer information in one place.
-It will allow you to keep in touch with your customers at all times.
+The ultimate goal is to store all external communications and client information in one place.
+It will allow you to keep in touch with your audience at all times.

 Speaking of customer information… Modern mobile app support tools offer businesses much more than just a simple messenger for exchanging information.
 You can collect, store, and track any data about your users that you need.